 - According to popular beliefs, the four minarets of the Charminar were built to represent the four khalifas or prophets of Islam.

-- It is believed that there exists an underground tunnel that connects the Charminar to the Golconda Fort which was meant to be an escape route for the royal family if the city came under a siege.
+- It is believed that there exists an underground tunnel that connects the Charminar to the Golconda Fort which was meant to be an escape route for the royal family if the city came under siege.
 The location of the tunnel, however, is not known.

 - As a tribute to this spectacular monument, Lindt chocolatier Adelbert Boucher created its replica using chocolate in 2010, which weighed about fifty kilograms.